 Typically, filter paper comes in either white or natural brown.
 Melitta also offers a paper filter made from bamboo, which is a naturally renewing resource.

 It should be noted that not all paper filter performs the same.
 Avoid cheap filters!
 Cheaper paper filters can impact the taste of your coffee by either transferring foreign flavors and/or via over extraction or under extraction.
 Other disadvantages of cheap paper are they can easily result in a mess by either bursting or clogging.

 All paper in its natural form is brown in color.
 In order to become white, it must be processed.
-Many cheaper filter papers are bleached with chlorine in order to achieve its white color.
-Melitta coffee filters are Chlorine Free, as they are whitened naturally using oxygen.
+Many filter papers are bleached with chlorine in order to achieve its white color.
+Melitta coffee filters are Chlorine Free.

 Natural Brown Filters